Omnidirectional shuttling to avoid valley excitations in Si/SiGe quantum wells: Generating random disorder landscapes

-We also include random potential disorder across the heterostructure, including from alloy disorder, lever-arm fluctuations, and charge offsets.
-First, we include potential disorder due to alloy disorder, which modifies the ground state energy of the quantum dot and can be modeled as
+As discussed in the main text, we also consider the potential energy fluctuations $\delta\varepsilon_{L(R)}$, including contributions from alloy disorder, lever-arm fluctuations, and charge offsets.
+We first consider alloy-disorder contributions, which modify the ground-state energy of the moving pocket and can be modeled as

-where $U_\text{qw}$ is the quantum well potential, including random alloy disorder, and $\psi_\text{env}$ is the quantum dot envelope function.
-(More details on this quantity will be provided in a forthcoming publication.)
-Like the intervalley coupling, this quantity has a Gaussian spatial covariance function,
+where $U_\text{qw}$ is the locally varying quantum well confinement potential, including the effects of random-alloy disorder, and $\psi_\text{env}$ is the quantum dot envelope function.
+Similar to the intervalley coupling, this quantity is described by the Gaussian spatial covariance function

-We take a heuristic approach to the remaining forms of potential disorder across the heterostructure: we assume that those contributions also follow Gaussian distributions of zero mean while their spatial covariance is characterized by the gate pitch $P$ as From typical experimental values of the lever arm fluctuations, we infer that the standard deviation is of order $\sigma_\varepsilon \approx 1$~\SI{}{\milli\electronvolt} \cite{Neyens:2024p80,DeSmet:2024arXiv}, we use this approximate value for the landscape generation.